Which ABC license holders are eligible to participate?

-Are restaurants and taverns eligible to obtain a tasting or sampling permit?
+Are establishments eligible to obtain a tasting or sampling permit?

-Are restaurants and taverns that hold a brew pub, wine pub, or distillery pub endorsement required to register?
+Are establishments that hold a brew pub, wine pub, or distillery pub endorsement required to register?

-Yes, all restaurants and taverns that would like to stay open for carry-out and delivery during the Public Emergency and Public Health Emergency must register.
+Yes, all establishments that would like to stay open for carry-out and delivery during the public health emergency must register.

 Can I only deliver beer, wine, and spirits to DC residences?